-- Infrastructure, Community Assets and Assets Under Construction depreciated historical cost. - Council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV). - Surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Infrastructure, Community Assets and Assets Under Construction depreciated historical cost. - Dwellings current value, determined using the basis of existing use value. - Council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV). - Surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).